Skip to content

 Frozen rates

-Base funding rates for ASF courses will remain frozen for the third year in a row.
+Base funding rates for ASF courses will remain frozen for a third year.

-The freeze extends the effective real-terms funding cut for ASF courses, which, according to the Bank of England’s inflation calculator, is equivalent to a six per cent reduction in value.
+The freeze extends the effective real-terms funding cut for ASF courses, which, according to the Bank of England’s inflation calculator, is equivalent to a six per cent reduction in value since 2023.

-The DWP will also continue to use index of multiple deprivation data from 2019 to calculate its disadvantage uplift rate.
+The DWP will also continue to use an index of multiple deprivation from 2019 to calculate its disadvantage uplift rate.

-The free courses for jobs (FCFJ) offer, which makes adult learners who earn below £26,800 a year eligible for a funded level 3 qualification, has been expanded to more level 2 qualifications.
+The free courses for jobs (FCFJ) offer, which means adult learners earning below £26,800 a year are eligible for a funded level 3 qualification, has been expanded to more level 2 qualifications.

-Specific level 2 qualifications in the engineering and manufacturing sectors have been added to the Department for Education’s list of funded FCFJ qualifications, following construction courses last year.
+Specific level 2 qualifications for engineering and manufacturing have been added to the DfE’s list of funded qualifications, following the addition of construction courses last year.

-This comes alongside existing FCFJ level 3 qualifications in sectors such as accounting and finance, digital, health and social care, and public services.
+Existing FCFJ level 3 qualifications are offered for accounting and finance, digital, health and social care, and public services.

 Share